Apply Online for Your Florida Medical Marijuana Card

-The first step is to book an appointment with your physician.
+The first step is to book an online appointment with MMJ Card Online by filling out the submission form at the top of this page.
 You will need to provide a basic medical history and schedule an appointment with a MMJ doctor (a “qualified physician”).
 Please note that patients who are terminally ill, and minors (under 18 years old), require a recommendation from a second physician, and proof of that needs to be recorded in your medical records.

 If approved, your information will be entered into the Medical Marijuana Use Registry.
 Please note that if you have a caregiver, their details will also need to be added to the registry.